laradock/laradock/DOCUMENTATION/content/documentation/index.md

 **Note** You can configure Oh My ZSH by editing the `/home/laradock/.zshrc` in running container.

+> With the ZSH autosuggestions plugin.

+[ZSH autosuggestions plugin](https://github.com/zsh-users/zsh-autosuggestions) suggests commands as you type based on history and completions.

+1 - Enable ZSH as described previously

+2 - Set `SHELL_OH_MY_ZSH_AUTOSUGESTIONS` to `true`

+3 - Rebuild and use ZSH as described previously

+> With bash aliases loaded.

+Laradock provides aliases through the `aliases.sh` file located in the `laradock/workspace` directory.
+You can load it into ZSH.

+1 - Enable ZSH as described previously

+2 - Set `SHELL_OH_MY_ZSH_ALIASES` to `true`

+3 - Rebuild and enjoy aliases

 <br>
 <a name="phpstorm-debugging"></a>
 ## PHPStorm Debugging Guide